Madelyn Pugh: Career

-The pair's other writing credits include work on the television series The Paul Lynde Show, Dorothy, Those Whiting Girls, Kocham Klane (an I Love Lucy series remake in Poland) and The Tom Ewell Show.
+The pair's other writing credits include work on the television series The Jane Wyman Show, The Paul Lynde Show, Dorothy, Those Whiting Girls, Kocham Klane (an I Love Lucy series remake in Poland) and The Tom Ewell Show.
 They also worked on the films Forever, Darling and Yours, Mine and Ours, starring Ball.
 They created and wrote the Desi Arnaz Productions series The Mothers-in-Law (filmed at Desilu), which starred actresses Kaye Ballard and Eve Arden.
 The two served for seven years as executive producers of the long-running television series Alice and occasionally contributed scripts, one of which was awarded a Golden Globe Award.

 In September 2005, Madelyn Pugh Davis, who lived in California, released her memoirs, titled Laughing with Lucy, written with Bob Carroll Jr.

-Private life and death
+Personal life and death

-Pugh was married twice, first to TV producer Quinn Martin on December 24, 1955 in Los Angeles, until their 1960 divorce.
+Pugh was married twice, first to TV producer Quinn Martin on December 24, 1955, in Los Angeles, until their 1960 divorce.
 They had a son, Michael Quinn Martin.
-She later married Dr. Richard Merrill Davis in 1964, and remained married until his death in 2009.
+She later married Dr. Richard Merrill Davis in 1964, and they remained married until his death in 2009.